Iammonis/shortify-url-shortner/README.md

 Shortify's frontend is hosted on Vercel and Backend is hosted on Heroku.

-You can visit Shortify at [link text itself]: https://shortify-rose.vercel.app/
+You can visit Shortify at https://shortify-rose.vercel.app/